 git, like every other revision control system, expects the code to be text based.
 This means images and binary files are not properly handled, stripping down the power of git to a back up utility.
 LabVIEW programs fall into this category: regardless of what National Instruments says, there is no decent integration with any revision control system, making branching and merging an exercise of pain.

-The eNTiDi applications are usually based on the GTK+ library stack.
-They are developed in plain C using the object-oriented paradigm provided by the GObject facility (yes, OOP in C is possible).
-This approach keeps open the possibility of reusing the code in other programming languages by providing only the missing glue (that is, using the so called bindings).
+Whenever possible the software is coded in C using the object oriented paradigm provided by the GObject library (yes, object oriented in C is possible).
+This approach leaves the door opened to the reuse of the code with other programming languages by implementing only the missing glue between the original C code and the new language (the so called language bindings).

 Recently the GObject introspection project has been introduced by the GNOME community to make the development of language bindings easier (if not automatic).
 For instance, PyGObject (for the Python language) and LGI (for the Lua language) provide automatic bindings, that is if you have installed one of that projects and the library you need has proper support for GObject introspection you can use it from the supported language.